danmonaghan/UltraWideARKit/README.md

 # UltraWideARKit
 This is the source code for my first attempt at creating an AR experience on iOS without using ARKit - using the built-in Ultra Wide angle camera on iphone 12/13 pro - you should be able to alt for other lenses.
-Heavily inspired and copied from Andrew Zheng's project, see below.
+Heavily inspired and copied from Andrew Zheng's project, see below - however uses a CoreMotion data to rotated a SCNView overlay instead - which gives back the freedom of making 3D content easier.

-# AlternativeARKit
-** Andrew Zheng's [Medium article](https://betterprogramming.pub/a-custom-alternative-to-arkit-c07961a38d2a?source=friends_link&sk=ed0c89157da6520e60179f07cb40f911) on a custom ARKit alternative!**
+For info on the camera layer - see Andrew Zheng's [Medium article](https://betterprogramming.pub/a-custom-alternative-to-arkit-c07961a38d2a?source=friends_link&sk=ed0c89157da6520e60179f07cb40f911) on a custom ARKit alternative!**

 ## License